goergen95/sensorbox-docu/_drafts/Assambly2.md

 Insert the CMPT / EMPT trought the duct in the Sensorphalanx and fix it (with glue or some tape).
 Attach the CAM to the Sensorphalanx and insert the Camera-cable trought the opening and trought the cable canal.
-Insert all jumpercables from the LMST trought the opening in the Sensorphanalx and attach the LMST  Further fix it with glue.
+Insert all jumpercables from the LMST trought the opening in the Sensorphanalx and attach the LMST.
+Further fix it with glue.

 Insert all cables from the Sensorphalanx trough the openings in the Case and paste the Sensorphalanx to the Case.
+Close the bayonet lock for the LMST.